 We may share some of your personal data with the following categories of recipients:

-- Third parties that process data on our behalf, such as organisations that we use to send fundraising campaigns and event emails, and our lottery operator.
+- Third parties that process data on our behalf, such as organisations who we use to send fundraising campaigns and event emails, and our lottery operator.

-- Third parties we use for data cleansing and research purposes.
+- Third parties we use for data cleansing, research and wealth screening purposes.
 Data cleansing means detecting and correcting inaccurate data, such as invalid postcodes.

 - Third parties who process payments and donations, such as Just Giving.

 Sometimes we will need to share your personal data with third parties and suppliers outside the European Economic Area (EEA), such as the USA.

 For example, this might be required if a third party IT system we use holds your data overseas.
 If we do this, we will follow a suitable lawful approach to ensure your data receives the same protection as if it were being processed inside the EEA.

 How long we keep your personal data

 Whenever we use your personal data, we’ll keep it only for as long as is necessary for the purpose for which it was collected.
 At the end of that period, your data will be securely deleted, or anonymised so that it no longer identifies you and can be used by us for statistical and planning purposes.